 Russia

-Russia introduced new laws to tax digital transactions on January 1, 2017.
+Russia introduced new laws to tax digital transactions in January 2017.

-The VAT rate of 20% applies to all sales.
+The Russian VAT rate of 16.67% applies to all sales.
 There's no registration threshold, and there is no reverse-charge mechanism available.
 Therefore, all foreign businesses that sell digital products to Russia-based consumers must collect VAT and report to Russian tax authorities.

 Sellers must also collect two non-conflicting pieces of evidence proving the customer location (for example billing address, IPN location, bank details or country code of phone number).